ojuuji/rbmerge/tables/readme.md

 3. `White`
 4. `Black`
 5. Grayscale colors from darker to lighter
-6. Remaining colors ordered by [hue](https://en.wikipedia.org/wiki/Hue)
+6. Remaining colors, ordered by [hue](https://en.wikipedia.org/wiki/Hue)

 This order of the colors tries to mimic the one in "Your Colors" section on the part pages on Rebrickable.